-Ok, now that we have all of the supplies ready, let’s tackle that dirty stove top!
+Ok, now that we have all of the supplies ready, let’s tackle that dirty glass surface!

 How To Clean A Glass Top Stove

 1.The first thing you want to do is to make sure that your stovetop is cool.
 This is very important!

-Use a paper towel or soft cloth and lightly wipe the stovetop to remove crumbs and other light debris.
+Use a paper towel or soft cloth and lightly wipe the stovetop to remove crumbs and other light food debris.

-Next, sprinkle a generous layer of baking soda across the top.
+Next, sprinkle a generous layer of baking soda across the top surface.

 Then add a drizzle of dish soap and a drizzle of peroxide.

 I don’t measure these ingredients.
-I just dump them on and mix all together.
+I just dump them on and mix them all together.

 5. After you add all ingredients, use the scrub brush and mix well.

-After the 15 minutes or so, use your scrub brush and gently scrub any stubborn stains or areas that need a little extra attention (I usually scrub in a circular motion to help loosen and remove food spills or burn marks)
+After 15 minutes or so, use your scrub brush and gently scrub any stubborn stains or areas that need a little extra attention (I usually scrub in a circular motion to help loosen and remove food spills or burn marks)

-After that I usually use a damp cloth and give the stovetop a finally wipe.
+After that, I usually use a damp cloth or soft sponge and give the stovetop a final wipe.

 Tips For Cleaning Your Glass Top Stove

 Ceramic cooktops are great, but they do take a little extra care.

-Here are a few helpful tips to keep in mind so that you can keep your stove clean and free from stubborn stains.
+Here are a few helpful tips to keep in mind so that you can keep your stove clean and free from stubborn stains without using abrasive cleaners.